Identification of Causal Diffusion Effects Under Structural Stationarity: The Setup for Causal Diffusion Analysis

-Finally, I introduce an assumption about the measurement of outcomes.
-I assume that we observe the outcome variable at time $t=0$ and then sequentially observe the outcome variables at time $t = 1, \ldots, T$.
-This assumption requires that we avoid the temporal aggregation problem \citep{granger1988some} that can mask the dynamics of the underlying diffusion process. \begin{assumption}[Sequential Consistency] \spacingset{1.2}{ For each unit, we observe the outcome variable at time $t=0$.
-Then, for every unit at every time period $t=1, \ldots, T$, one of the potential outcome variables is observed, and the realized outcome variable for unit $i$ at time $t+1$ is denoted by } \end{assumption} The violation of this assumption implies simultaneity bias, that is, the treatment variable and the outcome variable simultaneously cause each other \citep{danks2013learning, hyttinen2016causal}.
-In the literature of causal diffusion analysis, the importance of this assumption has recently received much attention because without it, the causal order of the treatment and outcome becomes ambiguous and causal diffusion effects are no longer well-defined \citep{lyons2011spread, ogburn2014DAG, ogburn2017causal}.
-See \cite{joffe2009control} and \cite{joffe2011control} for a similar problem in the structural nested model and g-estimation.
-I maintain this assumption throughout the paper unless otherwise noted.
-In practice, researchers can make this assumption more plausible by measuring outcomes frequently enough.
-For example, the assumption could be more tenable when scholars can measure the incidence of hate crimes monthly rather than annually.
+Finally, we introduce an assumption about the measurement of outcomes.
+We assume that we observe one of the potential outcomes at every time period $t = 1, \ldots, T$. \begin{assumption}[Sequential Consistency] \spacingset{1.2}{ For every unit at every time period $t=1, \ldots, T$, one of the potential outcome variables is observed, and the realized outcome variable for unit $i$ at time $t+1$ is denoted by } \end{assumption} This is a simple extension of the consistency assumption widely used in the cross-sectional settings \citep{vanderweele2009concerning} to the diffusion setup.
+The assumption means that we avoid the temporal aggregation problem \citep{granger1988some} that can mask the dynamics of the underlying diffusion process.
+Its violation implies simultaneity bias, that is, the treatment variable and the outcome variable simultaneously cause each other \citep{danks2013learning, hyttinen2016causal}.
+In the literature of causal diffusion analysis, this assumption is essential because, without it, the causal order of the treatment and outcome becomes ambiguous, and causal diffusion effects are no longer well-defined \citep{lyons2011spread, ogburn2014DAG, ogburn2017challenges}.
+See \cite{joffe2011control} for a similar problem in the structural nested model and g-estimation.
+In practice, researchers can make this assumption more plausible by measuring outcomes frequently.
+For example, the assumption could be more tenable when we can measure the incidence of hate crimes monthly rather than annually.
+We maintain this assumption throughout the paper given its essential role in defining the ACDE, but in Appendix~\ref{subsec:joint}, we also discuss the connection between its violation and the proposed placebo test.

-\subsection{Identification under No Omitted Confounders Assumption}
+\subsection{{\fontsize{13.2}{10}\selectfont Identification under No Omitted Confounders Assumption}}

-In this section, I describe the widely used identification assumption of no omitted confounders and explain pervasive concerns about its violation.
-This assumption states that all relevant confounders are in a selected set of control variables.
-In practice, this assumption could imply that the number of hate crimes in neighboring counties is as-if random given control variables.